Manufacturing in Ethiopia

 GROWING POPULATION AND RISING CONSUMER SPENDING

-The total population of Ethiopia is over 94 million of which 19% of the total population is residing in urban areas.
-Ethiopia’s population will rise to 112 million and 125 million in 2020 and 2025, respectively.
+The total population of Ethiopia is over 107 million in 2022 (CSA Population Projections for Ethiopia 2007-2037) of which 22.5% of the total population is residing in urban areas.
+Ethiopia’s population will rise to 119 million and 131 million in 2027 and 2032, respectively.
 Ethiopia is the second populous countries in Africa (next to Nigeria) and thus potentially one of the largest domestic markets in Africa.

 Ethiopia is considered as one of the most stable countries in Africa.
 It is a diplomatic and political hub and hosts the headquarters of the African Union (AU) as well as United Nations Economic Commission for Africa (UNECA).
 Ethiopia is also a key proponent of peace on the continent and is regularly involved in conflict resolution in the region.